artefactual/archivematica-docs/user-manual/access/access.rst

    * Descriptive metadata: if descriptive metadata is included by csv or entering in the user interface, the metadata will not display in AtoM in this workflow.
-   * SIPs with levels of description assigned using the :ref:`arranging for AtoM <arrangement>` workflow - the levels of description will be ignored in this workflow.

 1. Navigate to Archival Storage and search or browse for the AIP.
 Click on the name of the AIP, or "View".